Artistic18/weather-app/README.md

 ## Conclusion

 The Weather App provides a smooth, efficient, and modern user experience for checking weather conditions in cities worldwide.
-Its backend services leverage powerful caching and rate-limiting strategies to optimize performance, while the frontend offers a responsive design for users on any device.
+Its backend services leverage powerful caching and rate-limiting strategies to optimize performance, while the frontend offers a design for users.
 With a cloud-based deployment infrastructure, the app is designed to scale and handle a large number of users.